Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The Data Explorer application leverages the [SDMX Faceted Search](#sdmx-faceted-search) for the search functionality, and the [Share Service](#share-service) for the table/chart sharing functionality.

 ### Deployment Tips

+- If using the pre-built Data Explorer container, the application **expects** to be hosted at server root.
+That is, if the domain name it's hosted at is `https://dotstat.organisation.org`, Data Explorer will not behave properly if it's hosted from a subfolder, like `https://dotstat.organisation.org/data-explorer`.
+- If built from source, it might look like you can tell Data Explorer it will be hosted from a subfolder, but at this stage, this will still lead to it behaving incorrectly.